Office of Student Services

 Our high school students participated in work-related opportunities with the South Carolina Vocational Rehabilitation Center of Orangeburg.
 This opportunity allows our students the chance to gain employment experiences as a student.
 This opportunity could pave the way for possible full-time employment once the student exits Calhoun County High School.

-The Calhoun County Public School District acknowledges and supports the rights of all students to receive a free appropriate public education (FAPE) that will enable them to develop their unique talents and abilities, thus preparing them to participate in and serve their community with dignity and pride.
-We offer a continuum of services and programs to meet the needs of students with disabilities that will assist in molding productive citizens.
+The Calhoun County Public Schools acknowledges and supports the rights of all students to receive a free, appropriate public education (FAPE) that will enable them to develop their unique talents and abilities, thus preparing them to participate in and serve their community with dignity and pride.
+We offer a continuum of services and programs to meet the needs of students with disabilities and assist in molding productive citizens.

 Student Services